 The City's cost of borrowing is largely determined by its credit rating, which is assessed by three major rating agencies (Moody's, Standard & Poor's and Fitch).
 All agencies assign a top rating of AAA.
-For Moody's, the lowest "investment grade" rating is Baa3, below which (Ba1 and below) credit ratings are "speculative grade."
+For Moody's, the lowest "investment grade" rating is Baa3, below which

+(Ba1 and below) credit ratings are "speculative grade."
 For S&P and Fitch, the lowest "investment grade" rating is BBB-, below which (BB+ and below) is "speculative grade."
 The agencies rate each of the City's different bond issuing vehicles, as well as each individual TIF.
-According to First Southwest (Appendix A, p.
-3), the current ratings for the City are as follows:
+The current ratings for the City are as follows: